Growing pumpkins in containers

 Pumpkins are arguably the most fun vegetable, right?
 Halloween!
 Jack-o-lanterns!
 Pumpkin pie!
 They’re bright, colorful, and fun to grow.
-But if you don’t have a huge garden or yard, can you grow pumpkins in containers?
+But if you don’t have a huge garden or yard, is growing pumpkins in containers even possible?

-Yes you can!
+Yes it is!
 While most pumpkins grow on huge sprawling vines, growing pumpkins in small spaces is totally possible as long as you have the right variety and a big pot or container.

 You’re probably used to buying your pumpkins at a pumpkin patch, grocery store or garden center.
 So imagine how fun it will be to plant pumpkins for Halloween and watch them grow.
 Such a fun way to introduce kids to gardening!

 A few key things to keep in mind — pumpkins need:

 - Room to spread vines and/or a trellis for them to climb (and slings for the fruit!)

 So this isn’t your easy-peasy rosemary or oregano plant, happy to grow in any size pot with less-than-optimal conditions.

 Pumpkins are fun to grow, but they do require more space and attention than some of the more common container-garden plants.
 I recommend choosing a miniature variety and using a big fabric planter … it works.

 Read on for all the details and tips for growing pumpkins in containers!

 This post may contain affiliate links.
 If you buy something through these links, we may earn a small commission at no cost to you.